CCMGs

 2. Composting......coming soon

-DEMONSTRATION GARDENS - The Demonstration Gardens have been Bay Wise Certified and demonstrate ecologically sound gardening to restore the habitat to benefit plants, pollinators, wildlife and ultimately, humanity.
+DEMONSTRATION GARDENS - The Demonstration Gardens have been Bay Wise Certified, demonstrating ecologically sound gardening practices to restore the habitat to benefit plants, pollinators, wildlife, and ultimately, humanity.

 Located at the Community Resource Building (CRB) across the street from the Prince Frederick Post Office.

 DOUBLE OAK FARM DEMONSTRATION AND VEGETABLE GARDEN - Volunteers raise and nurture vegetables in a natural way for soil regeneration, and donate them to local food pantries.
 We work with youth groups for the "Grow-It-Eat-It" program.
-Our farm includes demonstration, pollinator, and herb gardens, and a food forest.
-Located at American Chestnut Land Trust.
+Our farm features demonstration, pollinator, and herb gardens, as well as a food forest.
+Located at the American Chestnut Land Trust.

 2024 Garden Smarter Lecture Schedule

-Bring your packaged seeds you no longer need to the seed swap (saved or bought for 2020-2023).
-We are not able to take any unpackaged seeds.
+Bring your packaged seeds you no longer need to the seed swap (saved or bought for 2022-2025).
+We are unable to accept any unpackaged seeds.

 Calvert County Master Gardener Seed Swap Catalog 2024

-GUILD AT CALVERT MARINE MUSEUM - Master Gardeners partner with museum staff, to educate the public about good landscaping practices to control storm water runoff, encourage use of native plants, and use integrated pest management practices.
-Furthermore, composting and effective sustainable horticultural practices are
+GUILD AT CALVERT MARINE MUSEUM - Master Gardeners partner with museum staff to educate the public about good landscaping practices to control storm water runoff, encourage use of native plants, and use integrated pest management practices.
+Furthermore, composting and effective, sustainable horticultural practices are demonstrated.

 PROJECT SPUDNIK AT ALL SAINTS EPISCOPAL CHURCH - Youth come together to grow potatoes and other vegetables in containers.
 The food is donated to area food banks.
-Participants compost, learn about soil composition and how to improve it, prevent and control disease, companion plants & pollinator gardens.
+Participants learn about composting, soil composition, how to improve it, as well as how to prevent and control diseases, and create companion plant & pollinator gardens.

 Educational Opportunities

-Part of being a Calvert County Master Gardener is constantly learning about new horticultural advances.
-In fact, each Master Gardener is required to complete a minimum of 10 hours of approved continuing education each year in order to maintain the status of Active Master Gardener.
+Being a Calvert County Master Gardener involves continually learning about new horticultural advances.
+In fact, each Master Gardener is required to complete a minimum of 10 hours of approved continuing education each year to maintain the status of Active Master Gardener.

-Continuing education hours may be completed through classes, webinars, and other educational opportunities offered by UME, eXtension, nature centers etc.
+Continuing education hours may be completed through classes, webinars, and other educational opportunities offered by UME, extension, nature centers, and other related organizations.

 Backyard Buffers Program